mawrkus/eslint-plugin-max-methods-per-class/README.md

-# 🍱 An ESLint plugin to detect when a class has too many methods
+# 🍱 An ESLint plugin to enforce a maximum number of methods per class (max-methods-per-class)

+Classes containing a lot of methods:

+- might be harder to understand,
+- might be harder to maintain,
+- might indicate that the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) has been violated.

-Limit the number of methods in a class to enforce splitting up large classes into smaller ones.
+This plugin aims to spot large classes and to enforce splitting them up into smaller ones.

 ## Install